 Carers Trust / Carers Leeds: Carers Good Health

-Engaging around 300 carers in testing and evaluating different group health and wellbeing activities for carers and creating a toolkit to share learning and best practice in engaging carers in health and wellbeing.
+Carers Good Health will focus on improving carers’ mental and physical health.
+The project will engage around 300 carers to test and evaluate different group health and wellbeing activities for carers.
+Findings will then be used to create a toolkit to share learning and best practice in engaging carers in health and wellbeing.

 The Children's Society: Young Carers Active Connections

-Improving the physical and mental health of young carers through physical activity and the development of stronger connections with local sporting clubs within their local communities.
+The Young Carers Active Connections project aims to improve the physical and mental health of young carers through physical activity and one-to-one support and by developing stronger connections with sporting clubs within the local community.

-Following a call for applications for community-focused projects to support and improve the health and wellbeing of older carers, smaller grants in the region of £20,000 were awarded to the following organisations:
+Smaller grants in the region of £20,000 for community-focused projects that aim to improve the health and wellbeing of older carers were awarded to the following organisations:

 Age UK Sunderland: Essence of a Carer